 That's what exactly what the U.S. Government has done, particularly since 1982 and during the last 32 years, while at the same time enabling the wealthiest few to establish an even more unfair, more inequitable, and more unjust political and economic system.

 Unfortunately, most Americans are not aware of that, and they don't realize that we suffer from the impact and legacy of Reaganism.
 Instead, many Americans still think of Ronald Reagan as good.
 In fact, his image has been so carefully and successfully crafted during the last 30 years that many Americans think he was the greatest U.S. president.
 But, even though he was a very charming man and good in certain respects, if you examine his real record and his actual legacy, you can see that the image is very misleading, to say the very least.

-Reagan's image was crafted in spite of his real political economic agenda, and that image was maintained and even more fabricated after he was in office in spite of his real record and legacy, because his real legacy was increasingly proving to be not what it was sold as.
-In spite of that, however, Reagan's image had been crafted and carefully fabricated by those who created and/or had or have benefited immensely from Reaganism and Reaganomics have done everything they can to preserve and enhance Reagan's image and perpetuate Reaganism.
+Reagan's image was crafted to disguise his real political economic agenda, and that image was maintained and even more fabricated after he left office.
+Due to the fact that his real record and legacy was increasingly proving to be not what it was sold as, those who created and/or have benefited immensely from Reaganism and Reaganomics have done everything they can to preserve and enhance Reagan's image and perpetuate Reaganism.

 They want Americans to think Ronald Reagan was a far greater president than President Franklin D. Roosevelt, despite the fact that the historic record shows very clearly that Roosevelt's legacy is that he actually saved the nation from the forces of greed and self-interest and made America and its middle class great, while Reagan’s legacy is quite the opposite.